AdRoll/baker/README.md

 It is defined by:

-* One input component, defining where to fetch log files from.
+* One input component, defining where to fetch records from.
 * Zero or more filters, which are functions that can modify records (changing fields, dropping them, or even "splitting" them into multiple records).
 * One output component, defining where to send the filtered records to (and which columns).
 * One optional upload component, defining where to send files produced by the output component (if any).
-The only currently supported destination is an S3 bucket+prefix.

 Notice that there are two main usage scenarios for Baker:

  1. Baker as a batch processor.
 In this case, Baker will go through all the records that are fed by the input component, process them as quickly as possible, and exit.
  2. Baker as a daemon.
-In this case, baker will never exit; it will keep waiting for incoming records from the input component (e.g.: Kinesis), process them and send them to the output.
+In this case, Baker will never exit; it will keep waiting for incoming records from the input component (e.g.: Kinesis), process them and send them to the output.